 The West Branch Rose City Area School District will use the our district curriculum for core academic areas for face-to-face instruction.
 It is aligned to state standards and benchmarks.
+As teachers navigate the wider than usual range of competencies expected this fall, they will design new (or best utilize existing) pre-assessments to plan for differentiation of content, use results from pre-assessments to inform instruction and prioritize K-12 instructional standards for the 2021-2022 School Year.
 Identified assessments will allow students to demonstrate understanding in a variety of ways, assess and provide instruction in the content areas in face-to-face, virtual, and blended classroom environments, and incorporate well-being and SEL/trauma-informed practices into instruction.